-Refuse collection is a key risk of a local authority and arising out of our involvement in a number of high profile incidents in this area we arranged a series of workshops which looked at the main areas of risk flowing from refuse collection activities.
-The workshops provided a forum at which we discussed with delegates how to appropriately manage the risks from this service area and legislation that could be involved in these types of incident.
+Refuse collection is a key risk for many local authorities.
+Arising out of our involvement in a number of high-profile adverse incidents in this area we arranged a series of workshops which looked at the main areas of risk flowing from refuse collection activities.
+The workshops provided a forum at which we discussed with delegates how to appropriately manage the risks from this service area and legislation that was applicable in this service area.